COVID-19 pandemic in the Philippines: Prisons

-The impact of COVID-19 in prisons in the Philippines is projected to be "dangerous," since its jails have the highest occupancy rate in the world, which stands at 534%.
-The Bureau of Jail Management and Penology has temporarily suspended the acceptance of visitors in prisons it manages as early as March 2020, encouraging would-be visitors to avail the e-dalaw service, which would allow inmates to communicate with relatives online.
+The impact of COVID-19 in prisons in the Philippines was projected to be "dangerous" since its jails have the highest occupancy rate in the world (534%).
+The Bureau of Jail Management and Penology temporarily suspended the acceptance of visitors in prisons it manages as early as March 2020, encouraging use of the e-dalaw service which allows inmates to communicate with relatives online.

-Certain human rights groups raised their concerns on the issue.
-Human Rights Watch flagged the cases of dying inmates in prison cells and called for the freedom of minor offenders, the elderly, and the ill.
-Karapatan and KAPATID both called for the release of political prisoners who belong to the vulnerable sector as a way to decongest Philippine jails amidst the COVID-19 pandemic.
+Certain human rights groups raised their concerns about the issue.
+Human Rights Watch flagged cases of dying inmates in prison cells and called for the freedom of minor offenders, the elderly, and the ill.
+Karapatan and KAPATID both called for the release of vulnerable political prisoners as a way to decongest Philippine jails amidst the COVID-19 pandemic.

-A group of 22 high-risk prisoners (either of old age, immunocompromised, or pregnant) also asked for temporary liberty due to 'humanitarian grounds' since "hellish prison conditions in the Philippines make the detainees vulnerable to COVID-19."
-All of the 22 prisoners, five of whom are consultants of the New People's Army (NPA), are asking to be allowed to post bail or to be released under personal recognizance.
-They are represented by the Public Interest Law Center (PILC) and the National Union of People's Lawyers (NUPL).
-Similarly, one of the suspects in the death of Horacio "Atio" Castillo III pleaded for freedom under the guise of the COVID-19 threat.
+A group of 22 high-risk prisoners (either of old age, immunocompromised, or pregnant) asked for temporary liberty on "humanitarian grounds" since "hellish prison conditions in the Philippines make the detainees vulnerable to COVID-19."
+All 22 prisoners, five of whom were consultants of the New People's Army, asked to be allowed to post bail or be released under personal recognizance.
+They were represented by the Public Interest Law Center and the National Union of People's Lawyers (NUPL).
+Similarly, one of the suspects in the death of Horacio "Atio" Castillo III pleaded for freedom due to the COVID-19 threat.

-In mid-April, the Supreme Court (SC) reiterated its 2014 circular, which allows the temporary freedom of "persons deprived of liberty" who were able to serve their minimum penalty during an ongoing trial or those whose trials are paused due to lack of witnesses.
-Chief Justice Diosdado Peralta and Justice Secretary Menardo Guevarra also signed resolutions that relax bail prices for indigent inmates and requirements to avail parole and executive clemency.
-On May 2, Associate Justice Mario Victor Leonen announced that there were 9,731 detainees released temporarily by the SC from March 17 to April 29 as a way to alleviate the country's overcrowded prisons.
+In mid-April, the Supreme Court reiterated its 2014 circular, which allows the temporary freedom of "persons deprived of liberty" who were able to serve their minimum penalty during an ongoing trial or those whose trials are paused due to lack of witnesses.
+Chief Justice of the Supreme Court Diosdado Peralta and Justice Secretary Menardo Guevarra signed resolutions that relax bail prices for indigent inmates and requirements to avail parole and executive clemency.
+On May 2, Associate Justice Mario Victor Leonen announced that 9,731 detainees were temporarily released by the Supreme Court from March 17 to April 29 to alleviate overcrowding in the country's prisons.